Datalux/Osintgram/README.md

 6. Create in `config` folder the file: `pw.conf` and write your Instagram account password

+7. Create in `config` folder the file: `settings.json` and write the following string: "{}"

-7. Run the main.py script
+8. Run the main.py script

     `python3 main.py <target username>`